Steve Chubin: Professional career

 Chubin was selected by the San Francisco Warriors, in the 3rd round (23rd pick overall), of the 1966 NBA draft.

 Chubin spent the 1966–67 season playing in the Italian League with Olimpia Milano, which placed second in the FIBA European Champions Cup (EuroLeague), behind Real Madrid.
 Chubin was the top scorer in the EuroLeague Finals, with 34 points.

 Chubin played for the Anaheim Amigos (1967–68), and by most accounts, was the most popular player with the team's fans.
 Chubin averaged 18.2 points per game during his first ABA season.
 Also, during his first year with the Amigos, Chubin ranked second in the league in assists per game (4.7).

 Chubin later played for the Los Angeles Stars, Minnesota Pipers, Indiana Pacers, and New York Nets (1968–69), the Pittsburgh Pipers, Pacers, and Kentucky Colonels (1969–70), in the American Basketball Association (ABA), in 226 games.
+He played for the Hamden Bics of the Eastern Basketball Association (EBA) during the 1970–71 season and was selected to the All-EBA Second Team.
 He also played in the Israeli League with Maccabi Tel Aviv.